SFU-Lee-Lab/Lee_Lab_Webpage/Lee_lab_logo/readme.md

 - letterhead
 # original design and working files are also present:
 - svg's with layers and draft work
-- ".kra" is specific format for use with Krita raster graphics editor.
+- ".kra" is specific format for use with Krita raster graphics editor (https://krita.org/en/)